 Ringworm cannot be immunized against.
 There is no vaccine for the infection, and it can return after being previously treated.

-All you can do to prevent ringworm in your cat is to avoid exposure.
-This means keeping your cat indoors, so they do not interact with infected neighborhood felines.
+All you can do to prevent ringworm in cats is to avoid exposure.
+This means keeping your cat indoors, so he doesn’t interact with infected neighborhood felines.

 You’ll also have to be careful that your cat doesn’t develop ringworm from other sources.
 That includes yourself, and your dog.